Monorepo Setup

 For example, you could combine Scenario 3, defining rules that consider inter-package dependencies as local, and also Scenario 1, defining package-isolated rules.

-You could even have different configurations considering inter-package dependencies as external to add global constraints using the external rule, while also having configurations treating them as local for granular control using the element-types rule for packages that are allowed to interact.
+You could even have different configurations considering inter-package dependencies as external to add global constraints using the external rule, while also having configurations treating them as local for granular control using the dependencies rule for packages that are allowed to interact.

 Common Patterns